Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Naturalistic Neuroscience Datasets

-\textbf{Visual Datasets}: Older visual datasets were based on binary visual patterns~\cite{thirion2006inverse}.
-Recent datasets contain natural images.
-Examples include Vim-1~\cite{kay2008identifying}, BOLD5000~\cite{chang2019bold5000}, Algonauts~\cite{cichy2019algonauts}, NSD~\cite{allen2022massive}, Things-data\cite{hebart2022things}, and the dataset proposed in~\cite{horikawa2017generic}.
-BOLD5000 includes $\sim$20 hours of MRI scans per each of the four participants.
-4,916 unique images were used as stimuli from 3 image sources.
-Algonauts contains two sets of training data, each consisting of an image set and brain activity in RDM format (for fMRI and MEG).
-Training set 1 has 92 silhouette object images, and training set 2 has 118 object images with natural backgrounds.
-Testing data consists of 78 images of objects on natural backgrounds.
-Most of the visual datasets involve passive viewing, but the dataset in~\cite{horikawa2017generic} involved the participant doing the one-back repetition detection task.
+\textbf{Static Image datasets.} Earlier visual datasets were based on binary visual patterns \citep{thirion2006inverse}.
+Recent datasets contain natural images, including Vim-1 \citep{kay2008identifying}, BOLD5000 \citep{chang2019bold5000}, Algonauts \citep{cichy2019algonauts}, NSD \citep{allen2022massive}, Things-data \citep{hebart2022things}, NOD \citep{gong2023large}, and the dataset proposed in \citep{horikawa2017generic}.
+BOLD5000 includes approximately 20 hours of MRI scans per participant for four participants, using 4,916 unique images as stimuli from three image sources.
+The Algonauts dataset contains two sets of training data, each consisting of an image set and brain activity in RDM format (for fMRI and MEG).
+Training set 1 has 92 silhouette object images, while training set 2 has 118 object images with natural backgrounds.
+The testing data consists of 78 images of objects on natural backgrounds.
+Most visual datasets involve passive viewing, but the dataset in \citep{horikawa2017generic} involved participants performing a one-back repetition detection task.

-\textbf{Audio Datasets}: Most of the proposed audio datasets are in English~\cite{huth2016natural,brennan2019hierarchical,anderson2020decoding,nastase2021narratives}, while there is one~\cite{handjaras2016concepts} on Italian.
-The participants were involved in a variety of tasks while their brain activations were measured: Property generation~\cite{handjaras2016concepts}, passive listening~\cite{huth2016natural,nastase2021narratives}, question answering~\cite{brennan2019hierarchical} and imagining themselves personally experiencing common scenarios~\cite{anderson2020decoding}.
-In the last one, participants underwent fMRI as they reimagined the scenarios (e.g., resting, reading, writing, bathing, etc.) when prompted by standardized cues.
-Narratives~\cite{nastase2021narratives} used 17 different stories as stimuli.
-Across subjects, it is 6.4 days worth of recordings.

-\textbf{Video Datasets}: Recently, video neuroscience datasets have also been proposed.
-These include BBC's Doctor Who~\cite{seeliger2019large}, Japanese Ads~\cite{nishida2020brain}, Pippi Langkous~\cite{anderson2020decoding} and Algonauts~\cite{cichy2021algonauts}.
-Japanese Ads data contains data for two sets of movies were provided by NTT DATA Corp: web and TV ads.
-There are also four types of cognitive labels associated with the movie datasets: scene descriptions, impression ratings, ad effectiveness indices, and ad preference votes.
-Algonauts 2021 contains fMRIs from 10 human subjects that watched over 1,000 short (3 sec) video clips.
+\textbf{Video datasets.} Recently, video neuroscience datasets have also been proposed.
+These include BBC's Doctor Who \citep{seeliger2019large}, Japanese Ads \citep{nishida2020brain}, Pippi Langkous \citep{anderson2020decoding}, and Algonauts \citep{cichy2021algonauts}.
+The Japanese Ads dataset contains data for two sets of movies provided by NTT DATA Corp: web and TV ads.
+It also includes four types of cognitive labels associated with the movie datasets: scene descriptions, impression ratings, ad effectiveness indices, and ad preference votes.
+The Algonauts 2021 dataset contains fMRIs from 10 human subjects who watched over 1,000 short (3-second) video clips.